maxime-tournier/maxime-tournier.github.com/notes/compliance.md

 \end{align}
 $$

-Note that matrix $$W$$ is always symmetric and remains well-defined as
-$$K \to +\infty$$.
+Note that matrix $$W$$ is always symmetric, positive semi-definite and remains well-defined as $$K \to +\infty$$.
 This formulation, combined with an LCP solver, provides unilateral constraints with arbitrary stiffness/damping.

 # Notes